 Glaze: Beauvais stoneware is usually unglazed, but sometimes it bears a reddish-brown ash-glaze.
 Glazed and unglazed Beauvais sherds bear a strong resemblance to Siegburg stoneware (Hurst et al. 1986:105).
 On one of the Virginia examples, the exterior glaze consists of patches staining the surface a reddish brown, without adding gloss or covering the surface texture.
 The James Fort examples bear an iron oxide wash on their exteriors; one is ash-glazed on the exterior.
 Their exterior surfaces vary from dull grayish-brown to a glossy reddish-brown with dark brown flecks.

 Form: Most forms found in Virginia are cylindrical jars known as confits.
 The jar form is like the “preserves or ointment pots” found in Canada (Niellon and Moussette 1981:491-493, Fig.61.9, Fig.63.151QU-4; Chrestien and Dufournier 1995:99, Fig. 2g).
 In addition to this shape, Beauvais made a wide variety of forms in stoneware, including bottles, jugs, and large storage vessels.

-Sherds of two confits, two chamber pots, and a diminutive vessel with a rolled rim are among the Beauvais stoneware vessels recovered from James Fort.
+Sherds of four comfits, one jug, a bottle, and a diminutive vessel with a rolled rim are among the Beauvais stoneware vessels recovered from James Fort.
 All are thinly potted and display pronounced rilling and diagonal torquing on their interiors.
 Torquing is also faintly visible on the exterior surfaces.
 The exteriors of all vessels and the interior of one are covered with iron oxide.

-The lower half of one confit was recovered from Jamestown’s second well, Structure 177.
+The lower half of one comfit was recovered from The Factory.
 The exterior base is flat and spreads unevenly and sharply on the edge.
 Measuring 67 mm in diameter, the base was scuffed and dented before firing.
 A wide horizontal groove on the vessel exterior above the base is impressed with the potter’s fingerprints, showing he lifted the vessel when still wet.
 A rim/body sherd of the same vessel displays a wide horizontal groove under the flat, everted rim squared on the edge, and above a narrow, horizontal ridge.
+Other comfit sherds were recovered from The Kitchen and Cellar, and features near to James Fort’s Second Well.